cambridge-maths-school/nea24-ivan/writeup/writeup.typ

       return `${from} does not have enough coins after pending transactions.`;
     }
 ```\
+The `[f, , , amtStr]` splits the transaction up and takes in the sender and the transaction amount to validate if the sender has the amount to transfer.
 \

 After adding this new validation, I reconsidered about the logic of the validation and this part of the code can also be deleted: